 For the case of Access Stratum Connection Establishment caused by Mobility Registration Update or Initial Registration in modes a), b) or c) the UE shall include the Requested NSSAI provided by the NAS layer and defined in clause 5.15.5.2.1.

+The Access Stratum Connection Establishment NSSAI Inclusion Mode parameter is provided by the AMF on an Access Type basis.
 For all UEs that are allowed to use modes a), b) or c), the Access Stratum Connection Establishment NSSAI Inclusion Mode should be the same over the same Registration Areas.The UE shall store and comply to the required behaviour for a PLMN per Access Type as part of the network slicing configuration.
 The Serving PLMN AMF shall not instruct the UE to operate in any other mode than mode d) in 3GPP Access Type unless the HPLMN provides an indication that it is allowed to do so -i.e. if a PLMN allows behaviours a,b,c, then its UDM sends to the serving AMF an explicit indication that the NSSAI can be included in RRC as part of the subscription data).

 The UE default mode of operation is the following: